harjot-oberai/MaterialShadows/README.md

 1. First a bitmap is generated from the drawing cache of the view.
 2. The bitmap is traversed pixel by pixel to remove all transparent pixels and get a list of points corresponding to the actual outline of the content of the view.
 3. Since the points corresponding to outline may give a concave path, hence <b>GrahamScan algorithm</b> is used to generate a convex hull of the outline points.
-4. A path is created from the points from the resulting convex hull.
+4. A path is created from the points of the resulting convex hull.
 5. This path is passed to a `CustomViewOutlineProvider` object that is later attached to the view itself.
 6. Hence we get a convex shadow for any type of view based on its content.